Shard-Client-Minecraft/Shard-Client/README.md

 Simple and easy to use Minecraft client for 1.8.9 (and in future™, newer versions).

-Update: Yes, I know, it has been seven months since I wrote about the newer versions thing.

-## Pojav
-People have alreading been talking about this client working on Pojav, but it's not quite ready.
-However, it does mostly work, and you can download a preview from [here](https://github.com/Sol-Client/Installer/releases).

 ## Licence
 This project uses [GNU General Public License v3.0](LICENSE), meaning that if you fork this project, it must be either completely private, or the code *must* be available to your users.